 There are no direct studies that prove a link between antibiotics and hair loss.
 Antibiotics also have a negative effect on gut bacteria, causing microbiome imbalances .
 Recent research has suggested a link between poor gut microflora and poor hair growth, but more conclusive research is needed.

 There is a wealth of anecdotal evidence that stopping taking the pill results in hair loss.
 The scientific literature out there remains a subject of debate.
 One study suggests that hair loss from taking oral contraceptives is dependent on the type of contraceptive medication.
-It states that contraceptive medications with high androgenic indexes such as levonorgestrel can cause alopecia in women that are already susceptible to hair loss .
+It states that contraceptive medications with high androgenic indexes such as levonorgestrel can cause alopecia in women who are already susceptible to hair loss .

 Why would this be?
 Genetic susceptibility is one factor.
 Also, women who have already experienced alopecia or female pattern hair loss are more likely to experience it again.

 As we’ve already established, the strong medications prescribed as treatment for cancer cause hair loss.
-Designed to attack the cancer causing cells within your body, they don’t just cause hair loss from your head – the strong medications can also make hair fall out from your eyelashes, eyebrows, and whole body.
+Designed to attack the cancer-causing cells within your body, they don’t just cause hair loss from your head – the strong medications can also make hair fall out from your eyelashes, eyebrows, and whole body.
 It’s estimated that 65% of chemotherapy patients suffer from hair loss .

 Used to treat fungal infections, antifungal medications such as voriconazole can cause alopecia.
 In one study, 82% of patients reported hair loss .
 96% of those patients experienced hair loss from the scalp, with other participants reporting hair loss from their arms and legs.
 A smaller number of patients also found their eyelashes and eyebrows were falling out.

 Statins are medications that treat high levels of low-density lipoproteins (LDL), or ‘bad’ cholesterol in the blood.
-Hair loss has been reported when taking these medications, though it only tends to be in about 1% of patients .
+Hair loss has been reported when taking these medications, though it only tends to occur in about 1% of patients .

 Anticonvulsants are mainly used in the treatment of epilepsy.
 One study looked at the medication levetiracetam and its effect on patients with epilepsy.
 They found hair loss was reported by the 5 patients studied within two months of starting treatment .
 However, the hair loss was believed to resolve itself after stopping treatment.